Florida Bicycle Accidents and No-Fault Insurance Law

 - Replacement services like babysitting or lawn care

 In the event that the bicycle rider doesn’t have auto insurance, Florida bicycle accident law allows the cyclist to file a claim under the responsible driver’s auto insurance policy.
 In these cases, the injured bicyclist may be able to recover from the at-fault driver’s property damage liability (PDL) benefits, bodily injury coverage or other policy coverage.

-In order for an injured cyclist to file an action against the at-fault driver to recover damages outside the domain of no-fault insurance law, the injured victim must have suffered a serious injury, like:
+In order for a Florida bicycle accident to file an action against the at-fault driver to recover damages outside the domain of no-fault insurance law, the injured victim must have suffered a serious injury, like:

 - Significant scarring

 - Loss of a bodily function

 Because cyclists are exposed and don’t have seatbelts or a shield to protect them like passengers in a car accident, often accidents involving bicyclists result in serious injuries or even death to the cyclist.
-In the event where a loved one died as a result of the accident, surviving family members may file a wrongful death lawsuit.
+In the event where a loved one died as a result of the Florida bicycle accident, surviving family members may file a wrongful death lawsuit.

-If you or someone you know was involved in a bicycle accident with a motor vehicle, it’s important to contact an experienced bicycle accident attorney to help you understand the nuisances of Florida’s no-fault laws.
+If you or someone you know was involved in a Florida bicycle accident with a motor vehicle, it’s important to contact an experienced bicycle accident attorney to help you understand the nuisances of Florida’s no-fault laws.